 The sale of our products typically involves a significant commitment of capital by customers, with the attendant delays frequently associated with large capital expenditures.
 For these and other reasons, the sales cycle associated with our products is typically lengthy and subject to a number of significant risks over which we have little or no control.
 We expect to plan our production and inventory levels based on internal forecasts of customer demand, which is highly unpredictable and can fluctuate substantially.
 If sales in any period fall significantly below anticipated levels, our financial condition, results of operations and cash flow would suffer.
 If demand in any period increases well above anticipated levels, we may have difficulties in responding, incur greater costs to respond, or be unable to fulfill the demand in sufficient time to retain the order, which would negatively impact our operations.
-In addition, our operating expenses are based on anticipated sales levels, as mall fluctuation in timing of sales can cause operating results to vary materially from period to period.
+In addition, our operating expenses are based on anticipated sales levels, and a high percentage of our expenses are generally fixed in the short term.
+As a result of these factors, a small fluctuation in timing of sales can cause operating results to vary materially from period to period.